Kids generally LOVE battered fish and there a many fantastic ways of serving it that are both truly healthy and delicious.

 These tacos are a perfect example of a parent-approved, successful meal with kids: the crispiness of the battered fish, paired with sweet mangoes and a tasty creamy slaw in a soft taco shell.
 My daughters love to assemble their own tacos and garnish them as they want, so this meal is a definite home run in my house!

-I developed this recipe as part of #cuisinezavecjanes challenge and I sincerely hope you enjoy it!
 Please let me know how it turns out, I love to read you!

 - - Janes battered fish bites (8 pieces- approximately half a box)

 - - 4 flour tortillas

 - - 1/4 cup fresh cilantro chopped (plus about 1/4 cup for garnish)

 - - 1 cup sour cream ( I used low-fat sour cream)

 - - 1 teaspoon Sriracha sauce (omit if your kids are averse to spicy sauces)

 - - 1 teaspoon toasted sesame oil